usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

 | Data visibility and accessibility challenges |

-### 8. Discussion: What could you ask about data the next time you're reviewing a tech proposal? {#discussion:-what-could-you-ask-about-data-the-next-time-you're-reviewing-a-tech-proposal?}
+### 8. Discussion: What could you ask about data the next time you're reviewing a tech proposal?

    Total time allocation: 10 min